Jac Haudenschild: Early life

-Jac was born in Wooster, Ohio in 1958.
+Haudenschild was born in Wooster, Ohio in 1958.
 He grew up watching his father John (and later his brother Ed) race modifieds and sprint cars.

 Racing career

 Haudenschild has accumulated over 300 wins in more than 40 years behind the wheel, including 72 with the World of Outlaws (11th all-time in that series) and six with the USAC Sprint Car series.
-His best points finish with the World of Outlaws was 2nd in 1995, finishing only 142 points behind Dave Blaney.
+His best points finish with the World of Outlaws was second in 1995, finishing only 142 points behind Dave Blaney.
 He is one of only four drivers to have won both World of Outlaws and USAC races at Eldora Speedway.

 1970s

-He began racing sprint cars at the age of 15 in 1974 at tracks near his hometown of Wooster, Ohio.
+Haudenschild began racing sprint cars at the age of 15 in 1974 at tracks near his hometown of Wooster, Ohio.
 His first sprint car win came in his sophomore season in 1975 at Lakeville Speedway.

 1980s

-His first ever non-wing sprint car win came in 1981 at Lawrenceburg Speedway, driving for car owner Bob Hampshire.
-That same year, Haudenschild won the Grand Annual Sprintcar Classic, the largest sprint car race in Australia.
+Haudenschild's first ever non-wing sprint car win came in 1981 at Lawrenceburg Speedway, driving for car owner Bob Hampshire.
+That same year, he won the Grand Annual Sprintcar Classic, the largest sprint car race in Australia.

 In 1982, Haudenschild won 30 A-main features with Bob Hampshire, and got his first opportunity to drive for a major, sponsored team in the Gambler house car owned by C. K. Spurlock and sponsored by Kenny Rogers.
 He went on to repeat as winner of the Grand Annual Sprintcar Classic that year.

 Haudenschild nabbed his first major win in the United States in 1987 at the Kings Royal at Eldora Speedway.